allegroai/clearml-docs/docs/apps/clearml_session.md

 title: Remote Session
 ---

-Machine Learning and deep Learning development is sometimes more challenging than traditional software development.
+Machine Learning and Deep Learning development is sometimes more challenging than traditional software development.
 If you are working on an average laptop or computer, and you have a sizeable dataset that requires significant computation, your local machine may not be able to provide you with the resources for an effective workflow.